publiclab/plots2/doc/LOGIN_SYSTEMS.md

 * Twitter: Using the [omniauth-twitter](https://github.com/arunagw/omniauth-twitter) gem for OAuth.
 * Facebook: Using the [omniauth-facebook](https://github.com/mkdynamic/omniauth-facebook) gem for OAuth.

 To sign up or log in via a provider or to link a provider, go to https://publiclab.org/auth/:provider.
 Sign in through the provider with the desired email address and password.
 Then the user will be redirected to https://publiclab.org/auth/:provider/callback.
 Authentication hash is available in the callback.
 It can be accessed by `request.env['omniauth.auth']` for any provider.
-Now the user signs up, logs in or links his/her providers' accounts to his/her Public Lab account.
+Now the user signs up, logs in or links their providers' accounts to their Public Lab account.

 Linking of any account through providers is based on the following cases:
 1) If the client is signed in and does not have any account of the same provider through which they are trying to connect to their Public Lab account, then the provider will be linked to their account.